Customer-Focused Clean Energy Policy Guidance

 CEG Wins Major RFP to Prepare Long-term Solar and Storage Strategy for Boulder, Colorado

-here for a Boulder Daily Camera article on the project.
+here for a copy of the final report.
+Click here for a Boulder Daily Camera article on the project.
 The Sustainable Energy Roadmap Project: San Joaquin Valley, California

 California’s San Joaquin Valley is ground-zero for large scale solar project encroachment on America’s most prized agricultural land.
 The stakes are high not only for the Valley but for the more than 50-percent of Americans that rely on this food source.
 CEG provided technical assistance to Valley local governments over two years, and CEG was the lead author on a highly-acclaimed 70-page White Paper which documents the major public policy issues related to this important topic.
 For the formal press release on the White Paper, please click here: Press Release